che30/Statistic-catalogue/README.md

 # Catalogue of Statistics of movies
 This app is a browsable list of movies that can be filtered and the details of each movie can be obtained.
 This project is made up of 2 pages :
-- One which displays data fetched from the The Open Movie Database(OMDb API) with default movie title`BATMAN` other movies can be searched by entering the movie title in the search field and using the search button to search the movies.
+- One which displays data fetched from The Open Movie Database(OMDb API) with default movie title`BATMAN` other movies can be searched by entering the movie title in the search field and using the search button to search the movies.
-- Another which displays the details of the movie still fetched from The Open Movie Database(OMDb API) but this the movieId is passed as a paramter.
+- Another which displays the details of the movie still fetched from The Open Movie Database(OMDb API) but this time the movieId is passed as a parameter.
 # Screenshot

  ![screenshot](./movieCat.png)